Table of Contents:

 So let′s look at some of the historical evidence of Jesus in non-Christian writings:

-b) Evidence of Jesus: Lucian of Samosata
+2. Evidence of Jesus from Lucian of Samosata.

-Here is some non-Christian evidence of Jesus from a second century Greek satirist, Lucian of Samosata (c.
+Here is some non-Christian evidence of Jesus from a second-century Greek satirist, Lucian of Samosata (c.
 125 – after 180)

-The Christians . . . worship a man to this day –the distinguished personage who introduced their novel rites, and was crucified on that account. . .
+The Christians . . . worship a man to this day – the distinguished personage who introduced their novel rites, and was crucified on that account. . .

-Lucian of Samosata [iv]
+Lucian of Samosata 3

 [It] was impressed on them by their original lawgiver that they are all brothers, from the moment that they are converted, and deny the gods of Greece, and worship the crucified sage, and live after his laws.”